Business Process Improvement: Methodologies, Examples, Benefits & Tips

 • Control them to prevent inefficient performance in the future

-As the steps of the DMAIC approach suggest, it is typically used to refine and reoptimize existing processes within an organization.
+DMAIC approach is used to refine and reoptimize existing processes within an organization.

 • Define your goals for the new process